littleninja/auro-components/packages/auro-runner/README.md

-# auro-details
+# auro-runner

-auro-details provides a summary and detail view of content
+auro-runner provides a summary and detail view of content

 ## Properties